codefellows-seattle-javascript-401d21/29-component-composition/lab-joe/README.md

 Test the NoteItem's ability to remove a note from the App's state Test NoteUpdateForm
-Test the NoteUpdatesForm's ability to update a note in the App's state Documentation
+Test the NoteUpdatesForm's ability to update a note in the App's state
-Write a description of the project in your README.md